gap-packages/rcwa/readme.txt

                                   Abstract

-This package for GAP 4 introduces a new class of groups  which are accessible to computational methods.
-In principle, it can deal at least with the follo- wing types of groups:
+This package for GAP 4 provides implementations of algorithms and methods for computing in certain  infinite permutation groups  acting on the set of inte- gers.
+In principle it can deal with at least the following  types of groups:

  - Finite groups.
  - Free groups of finite rank.